rhytidia/fcc-web-design/README.md

 # fcc-web-design
-Here I will work on some of the activities in the Free Code Camp Responsive Web Design certification program
+This repository is for me to keep track of some of my work in the [Free Code Camp Responsive Web Design certification program]([url](https://www.freecodecamp.org/learn/responsive-web-design-v9/
+)).